Davideva993/Chat-SDX/readme.md

    -Both participants can delete the room at any time

    ## Frontend
 -The steps:
-1)The host generates a nonce, the tempKey (using secretCode1 and Argon), the initKey (public RSA-OAEP) then he registers a room with the roomName and receives the hostToken.
+1)The host generates a nonce, the tempKey (using secretCode1 and Argon), the initKey (public RSA-OAEP) then he registers a room and receives the hostToken and the roomName.
 2)The host asks each 1,5s if the other user (joiner) joined the room.
 3)The joiner generates the defKey (AES), joins the room (with roomName) and receives the joinerToken.
 4)The host, knowing the joiner is present, generates a self-destruct timer and sends the initKey encrypted by the tempKey and the nonce to the server.